Vitols999/QMS-WIKI/DocBasicsMapDem.md

 ## Projection and Scaling

 The default basic projection used by QMapShack is Mercator.
 The geographic datum is WGS84.
-However, you can use maps with different projections and datums as QMapShack will re-project them on-the-fly.
+However, you can use maps with different projection and datum as QMapShack will re-project them on-the-fly.
 The same applies to the scale.
 QMapShack uses a fixed logarithmic scale.
 All maps will be re-scaled to this scale on-the-fly.

 It is also possible to change the basic projection via "View->Setup Map Workspace".